 Reviewing processes are a great learning opportunity for employees, and peer training helps to facilitate that.
 Let’s take a look at three ways to implement peer training during reviewing processes:

 Peer reviews let employees gain a full understanding of their work and the work of their peers.
-More transparency adds insight that a manager might not be able to give.
+More transparency and feedback adds insight that a manager might not be able to give.

 Set aside time for teams and the peer to peer organization as a whole to assess their work, value, and beliefs.
 Group reflection helps employees build their emotional intelligence.